trancongthinh6304/Plant_Disease_Classification/README.md

 # Plant Disease Classification
-A basic Streamlit that classifies disease on plants.
+A basic Streamlit application that classifies diseases on plants.
 Models are trained using mainly Sklearn and Keras.

 This project is created mainly for study and exploring.